FREE SHIPPING ON ALL SAMPLE ORDERS

 Before we dive into the installation of your underlayment (spoiler alert: it’s very simple), let’s talk quickly about the different subfloors your home may have.
 Chances are your engineered floors will be laid on a plywood or a concrete subfloor.
 You can, and should, use an underlayment on all types of subfloors.

 On a plywood subfloor, you have your choice of installation methods.
 You can float your floors, staple your floors, or glue your floors.
-If you are floating your floors, you will simply roll out your Floating Underlayment, just like unrolling a sleeping bag, before laying your floors right on top.
+If you are floating your floors, you will simply roll out your underlayment, just like unrolling a sleeping bag, before laying your floors right on top.

-If you are stapling your floors, you’ll still unroll the Nature All-in-One Underlayment, then as you staple through your hardwoods during installation, you will staple right through your underlayment into the subfloor.
+If you are stapling your floors, you’ll still unroll the underlayment, then as you staple through your hardwoods during installation, you will staple right through your underlayment into the subfloor.
 We recommend using ¼” crown staples for this straightforward install.

 Does underlayment need to be glued?